 Linguistic Theory Component

 Linguistic Theory courses provide the theoretical and empirical constructs for the study of linguistics.
-If you wish to count a course toward theory that is not listed here, you should speak with the Director of Undergraduate Studies.
+The list given here is suggested courses, but there may be other course that are relevant.
+Contact the Director of Undergraduate Studies for more information.

 Disciplinary Areas Component